Get Approved for up to $35,000 in 3 minutes

 Which Province in Canada has the Highest Cost of Living?

 In Canada, the province with the highest cost of living is Ontario.
-Not only does it have some of the highest housing and rental prices in Canada, but monthly home insurance in Ontario is also around $215 per month, and car insurance averages at $155 per month.
+Not only does it have some of the highest housing and rental prices in Canada, but estimated monthly costs for home insurance in Ontario are also around $215 per month, and car insurance averages $155 per month.
 The cost of utilities and food doesn’t vary too much across Canada.
-If we exclude the cost of rent/mortgage per month, it is around $2,244.46 per month to live in Ontario.
+If we exclude the cost of rent/mortgage payments per month, it is around $2,244.46 per month to live in Ontario.
 Because rent can be upwards of $1200 or more, it is possible you could need over $3500 per month just for one person.
-Again, this all depends on which part of Ontario you choose to live in and if you are close to a city center or not.

 Which Province in Canada has the Lowest Cost of Living?